MMosquito/Four_WINE-Os/README.md

 # Four_WINE-Os

-## How do the various properties affect the quality rating of wines on a scale of 2 - 9?
+## How do various properties affect the quality rating of Portugal wines?